Up-gradation from Microsoft Dynamics GP 10 to Microsoft Dynamics GP2010 / GP 11

 Method 2: Using Dreamweaver

 For the Parameter, enter “wmode” (without quotes).
-For the Value, enter “transparent”.
+For the Value, enter “transparent”.or

 In property panel choose wmode dropdown.